Musky Fishing Charter Out Of Clayton, NY

 A Fish of a Lifetime

-The muskie was afterwards wrapped up and frozen for shipping to Lax Reproductions, of Conover, Wisconsin.
-Ed Beers had a reproduction made that was a highlight at this past winter’s Muskie Expo in Chicago, Illinois.
-Captain Bob had a skin mount done, and plans to display it at the Thousand Island Bait Shop, for public viewing.
-“This is a fish of a lifetime!”
-“I don’t think Ed knows what he really has yet,” jokes Captain Bob.
+The trophy musky was carefully wrapped and frozen for shipment to Lax Reproductions in Conover, Wisconsin, where Ed had a lifelike reproduction created.
+The stunning replica made its debut at the Muskie Expo in Chicago, Illinois, where it became a centerpiece.
+Meanwhile, Captain Bob decided to have a skin mount done, which he planned to display at the Thousand Island Bait Shop for public viewing.
+“This is a fish of a lifetime!” says Captain Bob, who jokingly adds, “I don’t think Ed knows just how big of a deal this is yet.”

-“There is a new world-record muskie in the St. Lawrence River right now, just waiting to be caught,” he said.
-“And we have as good a chance to catch it as anyone else.”
+In the midst of all the excitement, Captain Bob can’t help but think about the future.
+“There’s a new world-record muskie in the St. Lawrence River right now, just waiting to be caught,” he says with confidence.
+“And we have as good a chance as anyone to land it.”